-`Per Municipal ordinance 2015-23 all residential and commercial alarms must be registered with the Princeton Police Department every two years.
-Ordinance 2017-14 is a revised fee schedule for the alarm registration.
-Please take a moment to review these ordinances before completing the registration form.
-If you have any questions contact the Princeton Police Department at 609-921-2100 option 1.
+Per Municipal Ordinance 2015-23 (PDF), all residential and commercial alarms must be registered with the Princeton Police Department every two years.
+Ordinance 2017-14 (PDF) is a revised fee schedule for the alarm registration.
+Please take a moment to review these ordinances before completing the Alarm Registration form.
+If you have any questions, contact the Princeton Police Department records bureau at 609-921-2100.

-If you are going away and your house will be vacant for a period of time-do not include that information on the registration form complete this form for the Police Department to check your residence while you are away.
+If you are going away and your house will be vacant for a period of time, do not include that information on the registration form.
+Complete the Vacant House Check form for the Police Department to check your residence while you are away.

-Any alarm that is designed to summon the Princeton Police or fire department or other municipal agency to any location in response to any type of alarm signal is required to be registered, and is subject to fines for chargeable false alarms (the exception is individual smoke detectors and CO alarms)
+Any alarm that is designed to summon the Princeton Police or fire department or other municipal agency to any location in response to any type of alarm signal is required to be registered and is subject to fines for chargeable false alarms (the exception is individual smoke detectors and Carbon Monoxide (CO) alarms).

 A burglar alarm will be chargeable unless:

 - Patrol finds evidence of a burglary or attempted burglary

 - Patrol finds the alarm was set off due to extreme weather conditions/power outages

 - Patrol finds a circumstance exists where the alarm acted properly with no fault of the homeowner (example: a tree branch or baseball goes through a window)

 A fire alarm will be chargeable unless: